FIVE MINUTE RULE

 o First Offense: Warning

-o Second Offense: Detention, Parent Contact (email, phone call, note sent home, etc.)
+o Second Offense: Detention, Parent Contact (email, phone call, detention note sent home, etc.)

 §Students that fail to serve detention will move to the third offense of the Behavior Policy.

-§At this time, the student will most likely receive a Saturday School or Two-Day ACP.
+§At this time, the student may also receive a Saturday School or Two-Day ACP.

 o Fifth and Future Offenses: Second Referral to an Administrator, Parent Contact

 · Students arriving late to school must receive a tardy pass from the front office.
 Students will then report directly to their current class.
 Failure to do so may result in a Detention or Saturday School.